 Below is the summary of the first conversation we had around this project in July last year, which set a framework for community expectations.

 DesignFreo Conversation01 / 30 July, Tannock Hall

-A big thank you to all who came to DesignFreo Conversation 01: Old Bridge / New Bridge last week, for what was a lively and insightful discussion.
-A great panel and audience came together to explore the questions we need to be asking Main Roads to ensure we get a bridge that serves people and place as well as cars.
+A big thank you to all who attended DesignFreo Conversation 01: Old Bridge / New Bridge, for what was a lively and insightful discussion.
+A great panel and engaged audience came together to explore the questions we need to be asking Main Roads to ensure we get a bridge that serves people and place as well as cars.

-With numbers limited due to Covid restrictions, the event was sold out and many were disappointed to miss out.
+With numbers limited due to Covid restrictions, the event was sold out and many were disappointed.
 We’re pleased to provide here a full video for all to view.
 Please share!

 A summary of Conversation 01

 With no information available from Main Roads, the discussion on July 30 at Tannock Hall focused on exploring what would constitute a good design outcome.